B3ND1X/air-script/README.md

 Thats okay, me either!
 Thats why Air Script comes with extra tools!

-*PLEASE NOTE: If youre on Raspberry Pi over SSH, VNC or Ad Hoc most tools will not work due to being disconnected when being put into monitor mode.
-ONLY Air-Script Attacks work when connected over SSH or Ad Hoc.
-Air Script Wifi attacks were specifically built for a headless set up*

 ## HOW TO UNINSTALL THIS GARBAGE SCRIPT?!!

 It's a shame to see you go.
 No hard feelings!

 * Please go to "Help" (Option 8)
 * Select "Uninstall" (Option 4)